kingzamzon/docs/docs/sdk/wrapped-keys/listing-wrapped-keys.md

 Below we will walk through an implementation of `listEncryptedKeyMetadata`.
 The full code implementation can be found [here](https://github.com/LIT-Protocol/js-sdk/blob/master/packages/wrapped-keys/src/lib/api/list-encrypted-key-metadata.ts).

+## Overview of How it Works

+1. The Wrapped Keys SDK will derive the PKP Ethereum address from the provided PKP Session Signatures
+2. The SDK will submit the Ethereum address to the Wrapped Keys backend service to fetch and return all the associated Wrapped Keys

 ## Prerequisites

 Before continuing with this guide, you should have an understanding of: